Updated: Oct 10, 2022

 Tell me about how you felt when you first heard about the lockdown?

 I was devastated.
 It's not easy running a small business to begin with, every dollar spent at our stores help keep the lights on.
 You have to be completely dedicated to its operation.
 Over the years, there have been times where I questioned whether I would be able to make enough to stay in business and pay my bills… but I NEVER thought there would be a day where I would be forced to close my doors because of a pandemic.
 The first week I cried and cried, I didn't feel like myself.
 I felt fear of the unknown.
 I had to ask myself important questions like “How do I plan on continuing despite this major issue?”
 I have grown really close bonds with my customers and look forward to having a free cup of coffee with them, hugging them and hearing about their lives.
 Not being able to operate normally has kept me from seeing them which really hurts.

 How has your business been effected by the recent lockdown?

 I’ve had to shut down my physical location for the time being until it is deemed safe to operate normally again.
-January and February are the hardest months for retail sales in general even before this pandemic.
+January and February are the hardest months for retail sales even before this pandemic.
 April and spring weather brings in customers that have been in hibernation for the winter months.
-People who are normally excited to get outside and grab lunch with a friend and go shopping are now having to stay home.
+People, who are normally excited to get outside and grab lunch with a friend and go shopping are now having to stay home.
 Just one prime example of how I have been negatively impacted is that I sell prom dresses.
-Because of the pandemic, schools are canceled for the remainder of the year, which means no prom.
+Because of the pandemic, schools are closed for the remainder of the year, which means no prom.
 I have hundreds of dresses just sitting in inventory that I can't do anything with.